Last Updated on March 15, 2023 by Dave Schoenbeck

 The second myth is the entrepreneur myth, which is the assumption that all entrepreneurs are leaders.
-Many entrepreneurs are not well-suited to leadership roles: some lack people skills, others lack experience, and still, others are only focused on making a profit.
+Unfortunately, many entrepreneurs are not well-suited to leadership roles: some lack people skills, others lack experience, and still, others are only focused on making a profit.
 A leader is someone who can be trusted.

-Next is the knowledge myth, which is that “knowledge is power.”
-Many incredibly intelligent people are not great leaders, simply because leadership requires more than knowledge.
-As Maxwell writes, “Neither IQ nor education necessarily equates to leadership.”
+Next is the knowledge myth: “knowledge is power.”
+Many knowledgeable people are not great leaders simply because leadership requires more than knowledge.
+Maxwell writes, “Neither IQ nor education necessarily equates to leadership.”

 The Law of Influence in Your Business

-As you work on becoming a better leader yourself, look for those positive factors in your employees.
+As you become a better leader, look for those positive factors in your employees.
 Leaders come in many different varieties.
-Find the people in your firm that powerfully influence others and give them a forum to exert even more influence.
+Find the people in your firm who powerfully influence others and give them a forum to exert even more influence.
 They are the leaders that will help you take your company to the next level.

-By learning from the leaders in and outside of your organization, you can become a better leader yourself.
-Fill out my contact form for a free video call to help enhance your leadership skills.
+You can become a better leader by learning from the leaders in and outside of your organization.
+Please fill out my contact form for a free video call to help enhance your leadership skills.